Heian shogi: History

+The last line can also be interpreted as "victory is when the opponent is left with only the king".

+Following this is a description of Heian dai shogi.

 Rules of the game

 Piece movements were as in modern shogi, but there was no rook or bishop.
 The board appears to have been 9×8 or 8×8.
 The setup is unknown, but can reasonably be assumed to have been the same as in modern shogi (minus the rook and bishop, and minus a gold general in the 8×8 case), although it's possible that the pawns started on the second rank rather than the third.
 It can safely be assumed that the game was played without drops.
 This article outlines a fairly complete set of rules that can make the game playable in modern times.

 Objective

 The objective of the game is to either capture your opponent's king or all the other pieces.

 Game equipment

 Two players, Black and White (先手 sente and 後手 gote), play on a board ruled into a grid of 8 or 9 ranks (rows) by 8 or 9 files (columns).
 The squares are undifferentiated by marking or color.

 Each player has a set of 16 or 18 wedge-shaped pieces, of slightly different sizes.
 From largest to smallest (most to least powerful) they are: